Kowloon Motor Bus: Fares

-Passengers pay the fare in cash (no change given) or using an Octopus card, a smart card payment system.
+Passengers pay the fare in cash (no change given), with a contactless credit card (VISA, MasterCard, Amex, UnionPay, Discover, JCB), QR code payment, mobile wallet or using an Octopus card, a smart card payment system.
 Discounts apply for Octopus users on specified route interchange combinations.
 To enable elderly people and eligible persons with disabilities to travel on the general Mass Transit Railway (MTR) lines, franchised buses and ferries are charged concessionary fare of $2 per trip, starting from 2012.
 The scheme aims to help build a caring and inclusive society by encouraging these groups to participate more in community activities.

 In 2018, KMB launched the KMB Monthly Pass.
 Fares are fixed at HK$780, and are not applicable to MTR Feeder Bus services operated by KMB.
 Holders are able to take 10 rides on ordinary routes and 2 rides on route B1 per day during the validity month of the pass.
 Passes can be purchased using an Octopus card at machines installed at major public transport interchanges and bus terminals.

 Fleet

-As of the end of 2021, Kowloon Motor Bus operated a fleet of 4001 buses.
+As of December 2023, Kowloon Motor Bus operates a fleet of 4056 buses.
 584 Euro VI buses (including 3 diesel-electric buses), 2,935 Euro V buses and 10 battery-electric buses.

 KMB traditionally purchased buses from English manufacturers including AEC, Daimler, Dennis, Guy Motors, Leyland, Metro Cammell Weymann and Seddon, that either were bodied in England or locally.

 In 1975, the first air-conditioned bus in Hong Kong was put into service by KMB.
 Following the testing of double-deck air-conditioned buses Victory and Jubilant in the early 1980s, KMB became the world's first operator of such buses.
 All purchases after 1995 were for air-conditioned buses.
 In May 2012, KMB withdrew its last non-air-conditioned buses from service.
+Some of the newer third-generation buses have solar photovoltaic panels installed on the roof which reduces fuel use by 5-8% which would otherwise be used for the air conditioner.
+This is expected to reduce 6 t of carbon emissions on each bus per year.

 In the late 1970s, it began to purchase chassis from European manufacturers MAN, Mercedes-Benz, Scania and Volvo.

 KMB's original liveries were combinations of red and cream.
 In the early 1990s, a white and grey livery was introduced for air-conditioned buses, followed in 1997 by a champagne livery.
 In June 2017, a red and silver livery was introduced, as well as a new logo, dropping its character and Chinese slogan, retaining only the wordmark, but with a darker shade of red.